Evaluation

 - Iterate: Go to step 2

 Your eval set is a set of questions and their associated ground truth answers (sometimes questions alone suffice as well).
-This is the most important thing, you should be prepared to spend some time on this, because this will define the final quality of your LLM app.
+This is the most important thing, and you should be prepared to spend some time on this because this will define the final quality of your LLM app.

-Make sure the eval set covers the whole scope of your product, this means e.g. it should contain generic as well as detailed questions, and probe questions in about different parts of your corpus.
-Remember: You only have eyes on your system where your eval set is.
-Ideally, such a set would be upwards of 100 question-answer pairs.
+Make sure the eval set covers the whole scope of your product.
+This means, for example, it should contain generic as well as detailed questions and probe questions in different parts of your corpus.
+Remember: you only have eyes on your system where your eval set is.
+Ideally, such a set would include upwards of 100 question-answer pairs.

 It can be quite tedious to create these eval sets, so there are some tricks to bootstrap your set:

-- You can let GPT4 or any other large model out there create a question answer set automatically from your corpus.
+- You can let GPT-4 or any other large model create a question-answer set automatically from your corpus.

 For example, Groundedness checks whether the answer is based on the corpus and the corpus alone.